top of page

 Holding events throughout all ERGs, sending communications celebrating members of the intersectionality between a particular ERG and the African-American and Black community, and even hosting collaborative events, is a crucial way to show that an organization acknowledges the obstacles that its members face, and their dedication to diversity, equity, and inclusion.

-Collaborative events also increase allyship and cross-cultural competence by allowing members from other communities to support and understand each other.
+Collaborative or multi-ERG events that are made possible by ERG software like Teleskope, also increase allyship and cross-cultural competence by allowing members from other communities to support and understand each other.
 Intersectionality in ERGs should be recognized, acknowledged, and the organization should seek equity.

 bottom of page